Clark-Nikdel-Powell/wp-local-docker/readme.md

 This project is based on [docker-compose](https://docs.docker.com/compose/).
 By default, the following containers are started: PHP-FPM, MariaDB, Elasticsearch, nginx, and Memcached.
 The `/wordpress` directory is the web root which is mapped to the nginx container.

-You can directly edit PHP, nginx, and Elasticsearch configuration files from within the repo as they are mapped to the correct locations in containers.
+You can directly edit PHP, nginx, and configuration files from within the repo as they are mapped to the correct locations in containers.

 A [custom phpfpm image](https://github.com/10up/phpfpm-image) is used for this environment that adds a few extra things to the PHP-FPM image.

-The `/config/elasticsearch/plugins` folder is mapped to the plugins folder in the Elasticsearch container.
-You can drop Elasticsearch plugins in this folder to have them installed within the container.

 ## Requirements